jbw976/modparse/README.md

 This `modparse` tool downloads and parses the `go.mod` files for the given set of remote repositories, then prints out the unique set (no duplicates) of all required dependencies found.
-It is expected that all repositories are hosted on `github.com`.
+It is expected that all **input** repositories are hosted on `github.com`, but dependencies that are parsed and discovered by this tool can be hosted anywhere.

 ### Help output